What is CDP (Cisco Discovery Protocol)? | How Does It Work?

 1. What is Cisco CDP used for?

-We use CDP protocol in Cisco environments to discover and collect device information.
-It actually sends periodic broadcasts.
-Thus, it shares details such as ports and device type.
-In addition, we obtain information such as operating system version and IP address.
+We use the CDP protocol on Routers to discover and get device information.
+It sends out regular messages.
+So, it shares things like ports and device kind.
+We also learn the software version and the IP address.

 1. Is CDP Layer 2 or Layer 3?

-This protocol works at Layer 2 of the OSI model, that is, the data link layer.
-That is, through this layer, we provide our devices with direct communication over LANs.
+This tool works at the second level, the link layer, of the OSI model.
+That is, at this level, we let our devices talk directly on a local network.
 We can also transmit and receive data frames without using Layer 3 protocols.

 1. Why do we need CDP?

-Cisco networks first provide us with hardware information.
-First, we can learn the status and operational information of network devices.
-In this way, we can have up-to-date information about the equipment.
+Cisco networks first give us hardware information.
+We can first learn the state and working details of the LAN.
+In this way, we can have current information about the equipment.

-Secondly, with this protocol, we can troubleshoot network problems more efficiently.
-In fact, when problems occur, we can quickly identify surrounding devices.
-Moreover, by monitoring connections, we can soon identify misconfigurations.
+Secondly, with this standard, we can fix network problems faster.
+When problems happen, we can quickly find nearby Routers.
+Also, by watching links, we can soon spot wrong settings.

 Conclusion

 But having it on by default might make things less secure.
 Administrators can make it safer by turning it off.
-Still, it provides valuable info for managing networks well.
+Yet, it gives helpful facts for running LANs correctly.

 Add a Comment